Dwayne McDuffie: Early life and education

-McDuffie was born and raised in Detroit, Michigan, the son of Leroy McDuffie and Edna (Hawkins) McDuffie Gardner.
+McDuffie was born and raised in Detroit, Michigan, the son of Leroy McDuffie and Edna (née Hawkins) McDuffie Gardner.
 He attended and graduated from the Roeper School, a school for gifted children in Bloomfield Hills, Michigan, in 1980.
 One of McDuffie's first introductions to comics was when he learned of the character Black Panther at the age of 11.
 He described the character as not being "anyone's sidekick", but "his own hero, his own man", saying that "In the space of 15 pages, black people moved from invisible to inevitable."
 Of other Black characters in comics, he later said:

 You only had two types of characters available for children.
 You had the stupid angry brute and the he's-smart-but-he's-black characters.
 And they were all colored either this Hershey-bar shade of brown, a sickly looking gray or purple.
 I've never seen anyone that's gray or purple before in my life.
 There was no diversity and almost no accuracy among the characters of color at all.

 In 1983, McDuffie graduated with a bachelor's degree in English from the University of Michigan, followed by a master's degree in physics.
 He then moved to New York to attend film school at New York University's Tisch School of the Arts.
 While McDuffie was working as a copy editor at the business magazine Investment Dealers' Digest, a friend got him an interview for an assistant editor position at Marvel Comics.

 After McDuffie's death, comedian Keegan-Michael Key discovered that he and McDuffie were biological half-brothers, having the same father.